code-423n4/2023-01-rabbithole-findings/data/btk-Q.md

 #### Description

 For upgradeable contracts, inheriting contracts may introduce new variables.
 In order to be able to add new variables to the upgradeable contract without causing storage collisions, a storage gap should be added to the upgradeable contract.

-In order to be able to add new variables to the upgradeable contract without causing storage collisions, a storage gap should be added to the upgradeable contract.

 See [this](https://docs.openzeppelin.com/contracts/4.x/upgradeable#storage_gaps) for a description of this storage variable.